 Home insurance is always a good idea.
 Most mortgage lenders will also require that you maintain a homeowners policy until you’ve paid off your mortgage.
 Find out if you need coverage here.

-Most insurers let you choose how you pay for car insurance.
-You could get a paid-in-full discount if you pay your entire premium in advance.
+Most insurers let you choose how you pay for car insurance, but you can get a discount if you pre-pay your entire premium in advance.
 Learn more here.

 Home insurance is complicated.
 Learn everything about homeowners insurance policy basics to better protect your house when disaster strikes.